kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

     Likely the correct location is {{ path("C:\\Users\\<user name>\\Documents\\Assetto Corsa Competizione") }}

 "AC root location"
 : is used to read car data.
-This is useful for modded cars so you don't have to manually enter all the necessary data.
+This is useful so you don't have to manually enter all the necessary data.

     We need to find the folder {{ path("..\\assettocorsa\\content\\cars") }}.
     Likely the correct location is {{ path("C:\\Program Files (x86)\\Steam\\steamapps\\common\\assettocorsa") }}.